writethedocs/www/docs/conf/portland/2020/writing-day.rst

 We have `tasks for you to help with content issues and editorial reviews <https://docs.google.com/document/d/1q6BiE1-RJPFoe2IAghqhRbm0vci24k2nBLqdd_Dqn7o/edit?usp=sharing>`_.

-Look for `@jmswisher` in the WTD slack for help and questions.
+Look for `@jmswisher` in the WTD Slack for help and questions.